alexflo104/Movie-Data-Analysis/README.md

 ![Result1](<README images/Result_6.JPG>)

 From the results above we can determine that Universal Pictures E.T. is the most profitable studio move from Universal Pictures with a profit of $782,410,554.
-Behind is Star Wars: Episode 5 from LucasFilm with a profit of $520,375,067.
+Behind is Star Wars: Episode 5 from Lucasfilm with a profit of $520,375,067.
 And, lastly in 3rd is Ghost from Paramount Pictures with a profit of $483,703,557

 ***

 7. Find all movies where the budget was higher than the average budget for their genre.

-- First we need to retrieve the company, name, budget, and the average budget
+- First, we need to retrieve the company, name, budget, and the average budget
-- I created a CTE to retrive the average budget from each genre.
+- I created a CTE to retrieve the average budget from each genre.
-- We join the CTE and the dataset on the contidition that they equal in genre.
+- We join the CTE and the dataset on the condition that they equal in genre.
-- We then filter the result to only shows those films where the budget is higher than the average budget for the film.
+- We then filter the result to only show those films where the budget is higher than the average budget for the film.

 Query: